mekas/mb1313600022/1313617006/README.md

 ### Target Segment
 Children who are learning to read Qur'an and memorize the daily doa.

+### Advance Topic
+The advance topic that I apply is rest api to retrieve daily doa data. and webview to display iqra pdf.

 ### Features
 - User can read iqro from iqro-1 to iqro-6
 - User can see list daily doa.